nachappa-gt/dwell_time/README.md

-# Science Score Extension
+# Dwell Time project

-This repository is composed of pipelines that augument the science core data.
+This repository contains the dwell time project impl.
+Description of the project goes here.

-## Abnormal Request Detection
+## ---------

-Detect abnormal user location.
+Insert the main aim of the module here.

 Folders:

-* ard_spark - Current version based on Spark.
+* dwell_spark - Current version based on Spark.